Satomili/My-Movie-Watchlist/README.md

 - **React :** JavaScript library for building user interfaces
 - **JavaScript :** ES6 and later
+- **HTML :** HTML5
 - **CSS :** Modern styling techniques including Flexbox and Grid Layout
+- **OMDB API :** Used to fetch mobie data and provide detailed information about movies

+## Dependencies

+- React
+- React-DOM
+- React-Router-DOM
+- Vite

 ## Usage

 1. Open your browser and navigate to the local server started by `npm run dev`.
 2. Use the search bar to find movies by title.
-3. Click "+ Watchlist" button to add a movie to your watchlist.
+3. Click `+ Watchlist` button to add a movie to your watchlist.
-4. Manage your watchlist from the watchlist page, where you can remove movies by clicking the "- Remove" button.
+4. Manage your watchlist from the watchlist page, where you can remove movies by clicking the `- Remove` button.